 The AHG coordinated with SC29/AG5 to prepare a viewing procedure for EE contributions.
 With close coordination with SC29/AG5, remote viewing sessions have been performed on Jan 10th and 11th to understand the visual benefit of the approaches as input to the 25th meeting.

+Workshop on Neural Network-Based Technologies

+The AHG coordinated with WG 1 and WG 4 to contribute to a workshop on NN based technologies.
+The workshop was titled “Image-related Activities, Current and Future”, and it was conducted by the JPEg and MPEG Collboaration Advisory Group, or ISO/IEC JTC1/SC29/AG4.

+The workshop took place on November 16, 2021, and the agenda of the workshop was: